Listen to an audio file of this tool.

 - Recognize small steps along the way.
 Don’t wait for the big accomplishments in order to recognize effort.
 Remember that your recognition can work as a tool to promote more positive behaviors.
 Find small ways your child/teen is making an effort, using self-control, and let them know you see them.

 - Build celebrations into your routine.
 Children/Teens are constantly seeking new adventures and the thrill of trying out something new.
 Keep this in mind when considering celebrations.
 Could you try rock climbing as a family?
-Include hugs, high fives, and fist bumps in your repertoire of ways to appreciate one another.
+Include hugs, high fives, and fist bumps as ways to appreciate one another.

-This age group is trying to define their identity as an independent person.
+Children/Teens ages 11-14 are trying to define their identity as independent people.
 Comments that point out how they are acting in ways that are self-sufficient and ethically driven will help them see how their decision making is defining who they are and what they value.

 Connect with other Montana parents about underage drinking and drugs at LetsFaceItMt.com.